cogdog/wp-dimension/README.md

 Install this theme on any self hosted Wordpress site.
 You cannot do this on Wordpress.com, get a real web hosting package.

-You should download a ZIP file of this GitHub Repo (that's via the green **Clone or Download*" button above as a file `wp-dimension-master.zip`).
+You can download a ZIP file of this theme via the green **Code*" button above (the Download Zip option) or directly `wp-dimension-master.zip`.

-The zip can be uploaded directly to your site via Add Themes in the Wordpress dashboard.
-Of you run into size upload limits or just prefer going old school like me, unzip the package and ftp the entire folder into your `wp-content/themes` directory.
+The zip can be uploaded directly to your site via **Themes** in the Wordpress dashboard, then **Add Theme** and finally **Upload Theme**.
+If you run into size upload limits or just prefer going old school like me, unzip the package and ftp the entire folder into your `wp-content/themes` directory.

 ## Updating the Theme

+As of WordPress version 5.5 themes uploaded as .ZIP files can now be updated the same way you installed it; just download the newest version, and update it  via **Themes** in the Wordpress dashboard, then **Add Theme** and finally **Upload Theme**.
+You will be asked to confirm updating the theme with the newer version.

 If you have ftp/sftp access to your site (or this can be done in a cpanel file manager), simply upload the new theme files to the `wp-content/themes` directory that includes the older version theme.